Azure-Samples/azure-search-dotnet-samples/check-storage-usage/README.md

 ## Verify results

-[An email is sent](https://docs.microsoft.com/azure/communication-services/quickstarts/email/send-email) to the provided to address that the search service has low storage available.
-A log message is also emitted.
-Use [Application Insights](https://docs.microsoft.com/azure/azure-functions/analyze-telemetry-data) or [log streaming](https://docs.microsoft.com/azure/azure-functions/streaming-logs) to view these log messages.
+[An email is sent](https://docs.microsoft.com/azure/communication-services/quickstarts/email/send-email) to the provided email address that the search service has low storage available.

 ## Next steps